 If you have a ductless/central air conditioning system, lizards and other critters can sometimes go into your indoor unit and make for an unpleasant experience.

 It’s best to always pest-proof your unit to avoid such a nasty scenario and having your AC smell like a carcass.
-You can always call a technician to help remove the dead animal or you can fix this issue yourself!
+You can always call a technician to help remove the dead animal, or you can fix this issue yourself!

-4. Do you Smell Gas and Feel Like There’s a Skunk in the House?
+4. Do You Smell Gas and Feel Like There’s a Skunk in the House?

 Natural gas on its own has no smell, but utilities and gas distributors put in Methyl Mercaptan to provide a distinctive odor to it.
-This ensures immediate detection to prevent any serious harm that can occur from a gas leakage.
+This ensures immediate detection to prevent any serious harm that can occur from gas leakage.

 If your AC smells a lot like skunk spray, you won’t be mistaken.
 This means that gas is leaking and getting into your ductwork.
-At the first sign of such a smell immediately turn off your gas supply.
-As a second step contact your utility who will detect the source and repair the problem.
+At the first sign of such a smell, immediately turn off your gas supply.
+As a second step, contact your utility, who will detect the source and repair the problem.

-5. Getting a Moldy Smell?
+5. Getting a Moldy or Musty AC Smell?

-A stale and dingy smell is by far the most common and foul smell that is experienced from ACs.
-If your air conditioner smells moldy, the general cause is accumulation of water in the drain pan or drip lines (or ducts in case of ducted systems), which can cause fungus or mildew to grow.
+A stale and dingy smell is by far the most common and foul smell experienced from ACs.
+If your AC smells musty, the general cause is the accumulation of water in the drain pan or drip lines (or ducts in case of ducted systems), which can cause fungus or mildew to grow.

 You will need to contact a professional and get your AC’s lines and ducts thoroughly cleaned.
 This will only remove the unpleasant smell.
-In case of a leakage the source will also need to be fixed to prevent further problems.
+In case of a leakage, the source will also need to be fixed to prevent further problems.

 Be Sure to Take Precautions Before Doing a DIY

 Never try to do AC repairs by yourself.
 Always call a professional to do the job for you.
 Electrical components and water do not mix well, and there is a high chance of electric shock.
-You would be wise not to experiment at such a time.
+You would be making a wise choice not to experiment at such a time.

-Moreover, do not try to mask the bad smell using an air purifier or freshener, it will only make things worse.
-Delaying proper repair work will only damage your AC more than it already is, and perhaps lead to you buying a whole new unit altogether.
+Moreover, do not try to mask the bad smell using an air purifier or freshener.
+It will only make things worse.
+Delaying proper repair work will only damage your AC more than it already is and perhaps lead to you buying a whole new unit altogether.

 Be it ducted or ductless air conditioning, all the factors above make for an unpleasant experience.
 So, the next time you come home and experience an unpleasant odor, you know exactly what it could be and what you need to do to fix the problem.